davidxmoody/davidxmoody.com/_drafts/better-vim-abbreviations.md

 I've been using Vim, full-time, for nearly three years.
 I have written *a lot* of plain text in that time.

 Pretty early on, I noticed I was wasting a lot of time with several common typing patterns.
-For example, to type "I've" requires `<Shift>+i ' v e`.
-That's 5 key strokes including two stretches of the little fingers.
+For example, to type "I've" requires 5 key strokes including two stretches of the little fingers.
 I replaced that with the abbreviation `iab iv I've`.
 That's only two keys instead of five and it doesn't put any unnecessary stress on the little fingers (which I sometimes have problems with).

-Similarly, I use several other abbreviations for common typing patterns (mostly avoiding having to type apostrophes and capital letters).
+I created several other abbreviations for common typing patterns (mostly avoiding having to type apostrophes and capital letters).
 Here is a small sample:

 {% highlight vim %}
 iab i I
 iab iv I've
 iab il I'll
 iab dont don't
-iab didnt didn't

-iab anki Anki
 iab youtube YouTube
 iab monday Monday
-iab tuesday Tuesday
-iab january January
 iab february February

-iab latek LaTeX
 iab cof CoffeeScript
 {% endhighlight %}

-I keep these English-only abbreviations in a separate file which gets sourced when editing Markdown or text files.
+I keep these English-only abbreviations in a separate file (`~/.vim/abbreviations.vim`) which gets sourced when editing Markdown or text files.

 Some people also like to add common typos to their list of abbreviations.
+I have a few of those but I like to keep them to a minimum.
+When possible, I prefer to force myself to re-type the word correctly so that I actually learn how it is supposed to be spelled.

+## Annoyances

+This worked well for me for a long time but it had two problems that kept bugging me.
+One was that I had to manually add the capitalized versions of all my abbreviations.
+For example `iab cant can't` as well as `iab Cant Can't`.
+This duplication of information was annoying and felt messy.

+The other problem was that it was kind of a pain to add new abbreviations.
+I had to manually open up my abbreviations file every time.

+I was about to start creating my own script to deal with this stuff.
+Thankfully, one already exists.
+It can handle the problems I've described nicely.
+It also does a bit more advanced stuff as well.

+## Abolish plugin

+The [Vim Abolish plugin](https://github.com/tpope/vim-abolish) is pretty neat.
+Read the tutorial for a full walkthrough of the features.
+It lets you do stuff like this:

+{% highlight vim %}
+Abolish seperate separate
+" Results in:
+iabbrev seperate separate
+iabbrev Seperate Separate
+iabbrev SEPERATE SEPARATE
+{% endhighlight %}

+It also has plenty more advanced features which allow you to group together multiple related words:

+{% highlight vim %}
+Abolish cal{a,e}nder{,s} cal{e}ndar{}
+{% endhighlight %}

+Also, if you place a `!` at the end, you can add words to you abbreviations file easily:

+{% highlight vim %}
+" In ~/.vim/abbreviations.vim (or where-ever you like)

+" `expand('<sfile>:p')` gets the absolute path of the " current file that this is being executed from let g:abolish_save_file = expand('<sfile>:p')

+if !exists(":Abolish")
+  finish
+endif

+" Typing `:Abolish! im I'm` will append the following " to the end of this file:
+Abolish im I'm
+{% endhighlight %}

+There is also a `Subvert` command for doing similar things in search and replace:

+{% highlight vim %}
+" Will replace "Facilities" with "Buildings", etc.
+:%Subvert/facilit{y,ies}/building{,s}/g
+{% endhighlight %}

+Again, check the [GitHub repo](https://github.com/tpope/vim-abolish) for more details.
+I haven't been using the plugin for long but I really like it so far.